 MetaData Description AbsTime This is a 1 x 1 double and represents the full timestamp, including date and time, in MATLAB clock format.
 FrameNumber This is a 1 x 1 double and represents the frame number.
 IsPositionTracked This is a 1 x 6 Boolean matrix of true/false values for the tracking of the position of each of the six skeletons.
-A 1 indicates the position is tracked and a $\theta$ indicates it is not.
+A 1 indicates the position is tracked and a $0$ indicates it is not.
 IsSkeletonTracked This is a 1 x 6 Boolean matrix of true/false values for the tracked state of each of the six skeletons.
-A 1 indicates it is tracked and a 0 indicates it is not.
+A 1 indicates it is tracked and a $0$ indicates it is not.
 JointDepthIndices If the BodyPosture property is set to Standing, this is a 20 x 2 x 6 double matrix of x-and y-coordinates for 20 joints in pixels relative to the depth image, for the six possible skeletons.
 If BodyPosture is set to Seated, this would be a 10 x 2 x 6 double for 10 joints.
-JointImageIndices If the BodyPosture property is set to Standing, this is a $20 \times 2 \times 6$ double matrix of x-and y-coordinates for 20 joints in pixels relative to the color image, for the six possible skeletons.
-If BodyPosture is set to Seated, this would be a $10 \times 2 \times 6$ double for 10 joints.
+JointImageIndices If the BodyPosture property is set to Standing, this is a 20 x 2 x 6 double matrix of x-and y-coordinates for 20 joints in pixels relative to the color image, for the six possible skeletons.
+If BodyPosture is set to Seated, this would be a 10 x 2 x 6 double for 10 joints.

 MetaData Description JointTrackingState This 20 x 6 integer matrix contains enumerated values for the tracking accuracy of each joint for all six skeletons.
 Values include: 0 not tracked 1 position inferred 2 position tracked JointWorldCoordinates This is a 20 x 3 x 6 double matrix of x-, y- and z-coordinates for 20 joints, in meters from the sensor, for the six possible skeletons, if the BodyPosture is set to Standing.
-If it is set to Seated, this would be a $10 \times 3 \times 6$ double for $10$ joints.
-PositionDepthIndices data.
-A 2 x 6 double matrix of X and Y coordinates rositionbepthinatees of each skeleton in pixels relative to the depth image.
+If it is set to Seated, this would be a 10 x 3 x 6 double for 10 joints.
+See step 9 for the syntax on how to see this data.
+PositionDepthIndices A 2 x 6 double matrix of X and Y coordinates of each skeleton in pixels relative to the depth image.
 PositionImageIndices A 2 x 6 double matrix of X and Y coordinates of each skeleton in pixels relative to the color image.
 PositionWorldCoordinates A 3 x 6 double matrix of the X, Y and Z coordinates of each skeleton in meters relative to the sensor.
 RelativeFrame This 1 x 1 double represents the frame number relative to the execution of a trigger if triggering is used.
 SegmentationData Image size double array with each pixel mapped to a tracked/detected skeleton, represented by numbers 1 to 6.
 This segmentation map is a bitmap with pixel values corresponding to the index of the person in the field-of-view who is closest to the camera at that pixel position.
 A value of 0 means there is no tracked skeleton.
 SkeletonTrackingID This 1 x 6 integer matrix contains the tracking IDs of all six skeletons.
 These IDs track specific skeletons using the SkeletonsToTrack property in step 5.
 Tracking IDs are generated by the Kinect and change from acquisition to acquisition.

+MetaData Description

-MetaData Description TriggerIndex This is a 1 x 1 double and represents the trigger the event is associated with if triggering is used.
+TriggerIndex This is a 1 x 1 double and represents the trigger the event is associated with if

+triggering is used.